Emergency and Social Services

 Main Street Project’s emergency shelter and crisis services are designed to ensure emergency respite is available to those in distress without appointment.
-We offer safe, respectful and non-judgmental services to those who are homeless, displaced, experiencing mental health issues or struggling with addictions.
+We offer safe, respectful and non-judgmental services to those who are homeless, displaced, experiencing mental health issues or substance use issues.
 Our doors are open to all.
 Community members may walk in, be referred by other agencies, or may be identified by the Street Patrol and directed to Main Street Project for shelter and other essentials.

-Individuals use our services and connect for basic, daily needs such as, a bowl soup or cup of coffee, basic nutrition, access to showers, clean clothing, access to phones, mail delivery, access to Case Workers, resource information and housing referrals, medical support through WFPS paramedics
+Individuals use our services and connect for basic, daily needs such as a bowl of soup, cup of coffee, basic nutrition, access to showers, clean clothing, access to phones, mail delivery, access to Case Workers, resource information and housing referrals, and medical support through WFPS paramedics

-We support individuals where they are at in life and make every effort to tailor our services to meet the self- determined needs of each client so that we may help them work towards stable, permanent housing.
+We meet individuals where they are at and make every effort to tailor our services to meet the self-determined needs of each client so that we may help them work towards stable, permanent housing.

 We’re constantly working towards the safest stay possible and are proud to be leaders in the provision of services to intoxicated persons.
 We offer one-on-one care to all participants and also provide them a non-criminalized experience with phone access, food services and extended supports for addictions and other challenges.